UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/README.md

 Here you will find all of the source and data files you will need to complete the software carpentry workshop.

 This is a work in progress.
 We are working on getting all of the source files uploaded and sorted.

+We will be using https://shellshare.net/ to share the shell lessons.